Tell us the truth about your infertility treatment experience!

 **North Cyprus is the self–proclaimed state recognised only by Turkey and is not providing and data to ESHRE EIM Consortium.

-IVF success rates in USA
+IVF success rates in the USA

 The IVF success rates in the USA are monitored by SART (Society for Assisted Reproductive Technology) and published by CDC (Centers for Disease Control and Prevention).
 Due to the large number of cycles and accurate data collected from IVF clinics, SART may be a very good reference point for any patient undergoing IVF treatment.